djhshih/mobsnvf/README.md

 bash get.sh
 ```

+### Phi Parameter

+The parameter **phi** is an estimate of the extent of artificial DNA damage.

+Setting the `--use-phi` flag to `true` (the default) will estimate phi with `hts-mobsnvf quantify` and use this single value when identifying artifacts across all sites with `hts-mobsnvf identify`.
+This is the recommended approach as it generally improves accuracy.

+When `--use-phi` is set to `false`, the initial phi estimation step is skipped, and `hts-mobsnvf identify` will instead estimate the extent of DNA damage (phi) individually for each SNV site.

 ### Testing the Pipeline with Example Data

 This repository includes an `example-data` directory containing a simple ffpe BAM and VCF file along with a matched normal VCF.
 This allows you to perform a test run to ensure that your environment is configured correctly and the pipeline works as expected.